-Presenting the tribute to Aretha Franklin at the MTV Video Music Awards, Madonna, wrapped in the heritage of the Moroccan Amazigh people, eulogised herself.
+Presenting the tribute to Aretha Franklin last night, at the MTV Video Music Awards, Madonna, wrapped in the heritage of the Moroccan Amazigh people, eulogized herself.
 Over the course of five long minutes, the singer flitted between the pillars of her own musical journey, beginning with her origins—living on the third floor of a walk-up crack house in Detroit, where she was frequently mistaken for a prostitute—to the byzantine career she weaved from nothing.
 And briefly, as though she had just remembered there was an enormous portrait of the Queen of Soul scintillating behind her, Madonna launched into an anecdote about how her musical journey began: auditioning, for two French record producers, with Aretha Franklin’s 1967 soul anthem, “(You Make Me Feel Like) A Natural Woman.”

 At first, she said, the producers didn’t take her seriously.
 “And why would they?
 Some skinny ass white girl is going to come up here and belt out a song by one of the greatest soul singers that ever lived, a cappella?” she said, pausing just long enough to give the audience time to clap.
 The applause was for Aretha, but the presenter, alternatively invigorated, appropriated the love for herself.
 “I said, ‘Bitch, I’m Madonna,’” she added, for good measure, in case we hadn’t realized this moment was about her.
 Indeed, she had successfully gentrified the tribute.